Code-Institute-Submissions/Flow-matic-blockchain-blog_DecResubb/README.md

 <br>

-   * Newest conent
+   * Newest content

-     * Keepping up to date with the industry, networking, social media, forums, and google alerts will be regularly researched.
+     * Keeping up to date with the industry, networking, social media, forums, and google alerts will be regularly researched.

 <br>